 - Outstanding Teaching: Teaching Backwards published in 2014.
 This has been translated into several different languages.

 - The best-selling (more than 40,000 worldwide) book Outstanding Teaching: Engaging Learners with Andy Griffith, published in 2012.

 He has contributed several articles for ‘Business Review’ magazine published by Phillip Allan.

 Contributed articles to both ‘Teach Secondary‘ and ‘Teach Primary’

-To discuss how Mark may work with you either to deliver keynote, lead one day training or to develop a bespoke training programme, please contact us.
+To discuss how Mark may work with you either to deliver keynotes, lead one day sessions or to develop a bespoke professional learning programme, please contact us.

 ‘Mark’s enthusiastic and infectiously positive approach to teaching pedagogy made the day both fully engaging and truly inspiring.
 Both teaching and support staff found the practical day to challenge them both in terms of learning development theory and classroom practice, particularly because of Mark’s own classroom experience.’